*WHAT DO YOU THINK?

 7. If you were the woman, how would you have responded to the way Jesus handled the situation?

 READ TOGETHER: Love is putting someone else before your own interests.
-Justice means being honorable and fair.
+Justice means doing.
 If God were all loving and not just, no one would have to be responsible for their sins.
 But if he was only just and not loving, he would have to punish all of us for our sins.

-8. How have you experienced God’s love in your life?
+8. How have you experienced love in your life?
 How about justice?

 9. Which of these qualities do you tend to have a hard time believing about God?